bridgesense/lampready/README.md

 **XDEBUG_ENABLE**
 Xdebug is not enabled by default.
 Xdebug must be enabled before the initial setup process begins.
-If Xdebug is not enabled during the first initialization of this VM will have to be destroyed and recreated.
+If Xdebug is not enabled during the first initialization of the LAMP stack it will have to be destroyed and recreated.

 **XDEBUG_PORT**